Dramatherapy

 Depression

-Some people with depression find it hard to feel emotion and may feel 'numb'.
-Dramatherapy can help individuals to name their feelings and express them in a safe environment through drama.
+Some people experiencing depression may find it hard to feel their emotions, and may feel numb.
+Dramatherapy can help you to name your feelings and express them through drama in a safe place.

 Eating disorders

-The very nature of an eating disorder makes the relationship between the sufferer and their body a particularly fraught one.
-As dramatherapy focuses a lot on the body and movement, this is one way to try and improve this relationship.
-Having a better awareness of the body in particular can help those with a distorted view see themselves in a more realistic and positive light.
+Eating disorders make the relationship between the person and their body a delicate one.
+Dramatherapy, focusing on body and movement, can help try and improve this relationship.
+Improving your awareness of your body can help you to see yourself in a more positive light.

 Low self-confidence